sannimichaelse/ring-sdk/design.md

 - **Request Client**: The SDK uses a RequestClient class to handle HTTP requests to the API.
 This abstraction allows for easy swapping of underlying HTTP libraries or configurations.

-- **Use of Promises**: The SDK uses Promises to handle asynchronous operations, allowing for better control flow and error handling using async/await syntax.
+## Improvements

+- Add support for filters and pagination